mohllal/system-design-interview-prep/fundamentals/README.md

 ---

-💡 **Tip**: Each topic includes "Reference materials" sections with curated external resources for deeper exploration.
+💡 **Tip**: Each topic includes "Reference Materials" sections with curated external resources for deeper exploration.